Anne Hutchinson: New Netherland

-The exact location of the Hutchinson house has been a source of great interest for several centuries.
+The exact location of the Hutchinson house is unknown.
 LaPlante hints in her biography of Hutchinson that the homestead was near the Indian Trail that went through modern-day Pelham Bay Park, on the east side of the Hutchinson River.
 Lockwood Barr offers another hypothesis, citing the extensive land title research of Otto Hufeland published by the Westchester Historical Society in 1929.
 He concluded that the site of the homestead was on the west side of the Hutchinson River in Eastchester.
 A map in Barr's book that appeared in the 1929 work shows the property bordering the river in an area that is now called Baychester, between two creeks called Rattlesnake Brook and Black Dog Brook.
 This area of the Bronx is now highly developed; Rattlesnake Brook is extant, mostly in underground culverts, but Black Dog Brook is defunct.

 Death

-The Hutchinsons' settlement in this area coincided with the local unrest between the colonists and the Indians.
-The Director of New Netherland, Willem Kieft, had aroused the ire of the Indians by ordering attacks on their settlements in an effort to drive them from the region.
-Mrs. Hutchinson had a favourable relationship with the Narragansetts in Rhode Island, and she may have felt a false sense of safety among the Siwanoy of New Netherland.
-The Hutchinsons had been friendly to them, but the Indians diminished the New Netherland colony in a series of incidents known as Kieft's War.
-The fate of the Hutchinson family was summarised by LaPlante:
+Prior to their arrival in 1642, the land occupied by the Hutchinson family had been subject to dispute between the native tribes and the colonists.
+The Director of New Netherland, Willem Kieft, had ordered an unauthorized attack on Siwanoy in an effort to drive them from the region.
+This among other ongoing conflicts sparked the Kieft's War (1643-1645).
+Kieft was so brutal in his attacks the complaints were made to Holland by some of the settlers to have him replaced.
+In one account,"Young children, some of them snatched from their mothers, were cut in pieces before the eyes of their parents, and the pieces were thrown into the fire or into the water; other babes were bound on planks and then cut through, stabbed and miserably massacred so that it would break a heart of stone."
+In August of 1643, the Hutchinson family became casualties of Kieft's War.